AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

   * Apostrophes (')
   * Periods (.)
   * Slashes (/)
-* The Name must not start or end with a hyphen, apostrophe, period, accented character, or slash.
+* The Name must not start or end with a hyphen, apostrophe, period or slash.
-* The Name must not contain consecutive special characters (e.g., --, '', //, .., or double spaces).
+* The Name must not contain consecutive special characters (--, '', //, .., or double spaces).

 **Rules for `Email`**
 * `Email` is case-insensitive and are in the format of local-part@domain.